 JD's date with Kylie doesn't go as planned, and when JD makes a mention of SARS, a quarantine begins.
 Carla and others tell about their horrible first dates, and Turk finds out that Carla once dated Dr. Cox.
-Ted and Todd fight over Danni, who's back in town, and the Janitor makes a bet with Dr. Kelso that lands him in a large debt.
+Ted and Doug fight over Danni, who's back in town, and the Janitor makes a bet with Dr. Kelso that lands him in a large debt.
 Laverne's birthday is spoiled when everybody else in the quarantine wants to get some of her Face Cake, especially Kelso.

 The discovery that his latest patient is a comedy writer tips J.D. into a sitcom fantasy, complete with the dreaded laugh track.
 Turk and Carla worry that the romance has left their marriage.
 Cox volunteers to trim $26,000 from the hospital budget to avoid Kelso firing a cafeteria worker.

 Carla and Turk decide to ask J.D. to move out of the apartment, leaving J.D. temporarily homeless, but it isn't long before they start to miss having him around...thus resulting in them realizing something they hadn't expected.
 Dr. Cox's competitive high school friend Ron comes to visit, Dr. Cox discovers that his (Ron's) son is autistic.